 FODC supports major industrial proposals in the countryside "where it can be demonstrated that it would significantly contribute to the regional economy".
 I am completely opposed to this as the views of the people living in the countryside have not been considered.
-As rural dwellers in the Sperrins AONB, we see ourselves as the custodians of the countryside and have a right to be heard.
-We certainly don't want the Sperrins to become the industrial zone for NI.
+The rural dwellers of the Sperrins AONB see themselves as the custodians of the countryside and have a right to be heard.
+I certainly don't want the Sperrins to become the industrial zone for NI.
 Therefore, FODC should oppose any major industrial proposal in the Sperrins AONB.